 With a degree in mathematics and a Master of Science in oceanography, Lisa is passionate about sailing, scuba diving, yoga, and art.
 After a career as an oceanographer on the high seas, she returned to Mathews with her husband to design their platinum-certified green home as an artistic expression of sustainability.
 Most recently, she became a certified yoga instructor and hopes to add yoga classes to The Bay School’s program lineup.

-Lisa believes art is critical for children to develop cognitive, social-emotional, and multisensory skills and first enrolled her sons in classes at the school.
+Lisa believes art is critical for children to develop cognitive, social-emotional, and multi-sensory skills and first enrolled her sons in classes at the school.
 She then began taking pottery classes and has become an avid potter.
 As the daughter of an artist, she has even gotten her mom to take classes here!

-With a love of art and design, Lisa enjoys the opportunities of expression offered to the community by The Bay School, which she states, "brings joy and creativity to all who enter."
+With a love of art and design, Lisa enjoys the opportunities of expression offered to the community by The Bay School, which she states, “brings joy and creativity to all who enter.”
 As a board member and current Treasurer, her involvement enables her to give back to the Mathews community in a meaningful and creative way.
-She currently serves on the Executive, Fundraising, and Membership Committees.
+She currently serves on the Executive, Fundraising, Membership, and Finance Committees.

 Ray retired to Mathews with his wife Ula Ilnytzky, after a 48-year career as an award-winning photojournalist based in New York City.
 First with The Associated Press and later Reuters, he covered news and sports events throughout the world, including numerous political conventions, presidential campaigns, Super Bowls and World Series.